Tim Kilroy

 ❤️ Emotional / Identity Probe

-"When you started Cairn, what was the version of this company you imagined building -- and how close are you to that right now?"
+"When you started Northwind, what was the version of this company you imagined building -- and how close are you to that right now?"

 This question ties to founder identity and pride.
-It surfaces whether Lauren feels she's building what she set out to build, or whether the business has drifted.
-The answer tells you everything about her motivation to change.
+It surfaces whether Alex feels he's building what he set out to build, or whether the business has drifted into something he didn't sign up for.
+The answer tells you everything about his motivation to change.

 ⚡ Quick Discovery Flow

 1. Opening Start with curiosity, not credentials.
-"Lauren, I'm excited to dig into what's working and what's not at Cairn.
+"Alex, I'm excited to dig into what's working and what's not at Northwind.
 Before I ask you anything, what's the one thing you want to make sure we cover today?"

-2. Authority Frame Establish you understand her world.
-"Most agency founders I work with are great at the work but hit a wall when it comes to predictable pipeline.
+2. Authority Frame Establish you understand his world.
+"Most technical founders I work with are great at building the product but hit a wall turning it into a repeatable sales motion.
 Where does that land for you?"

 3. Pain Uncovering Go beneath the surface symptom.
 "When you think about the gap between where you are and where you want to be, what's the thing that keeps you up at night?"

-5. Vision Bridge Help her imagine the other side.
-"What would it feel like if your team could generate and close deals without you being the hero every time?"
+5. Vision Bridge Help him imagine the other side.
+"What would it feel like if your team could generate and close deals without you being the hero on every call?"

 6. Next Step Setup Create forward momentum without being pushy.
 "Based on what you've shared, I have some thoughts on where to start.
 Would it make sense to put together a quick game plan and walk through it next week?"